Layout-Parser/layout-parser/.github/CONTRIBUTING.md

 - Better ways for installing Detectron2 and related components on Windows machines
 - A Docker configuration for installing the Layout Parser

+## How to Contribute?

+This how-to-guide is abridged from the [MMOCR repo](https://github.com/open-mmlab/mmocr/blob/main/.github/CONTRIBUTING.md)

+### Main Steps

+1. Fork and pull the latest Layout Parser Repo
+2. Checkout a new branch (do not use main branch for PRs)
+3. Commit your changes
+4. Create a PR

+**Notes**:
+1. If you plan to add some new features that involve large changes, please open an issue for discussion first.
+2. If you are the author of some papers and would like to include your method to Layout Parser, please let us know (open an issue or contact the maintainers).
+We will much appreciate your contribution.
+3. For new features and new modules, unit tests are required to improve the robustness.
+4. You might want to run `pip install -r dev-requirements.txt` to install the dev-dependencies.

+### Code Style

+1. We adopt [PEP8](https://www.python.org/dev/peps/pep-0008/) as the preferred code style.
+2. We use the following tools for linting and formatting:
+    - pylint: linter
+    - black: formatter
+3. We suggest adding [type hints](https://docs.python.org/3/library/typing.html) for all APIs.

 Sincere thanks,

 Zejiang (Shannon) Shen